December 13, 2016

 The President presented the agenda as follows:

-Minutes of the Sept.
-29, 2015 meeting were read and accepted as read.
+Minutes of the April 5, 2016 meeting were read and accepted as read.
 Motion to approve by Leila Blakely and seconded by Diane Anderson.

 Old Business – none

 President Willhite mentioned new land use applications and asked members if they wanted to hear about them.
 Members agreed that new applications should be brought up at the meetings.
 The following application was received: